-It combines new measures designed to directly impact traditional areas of tax evasion and others to strengthen the legal security of the tax system and enhance tax collection.
-The draft bill is the ideal complement to the extraordinary plan to regularise concealed income, approved on 30 March, which is intended to bring to light revenues from the black economy and incorporate them into the regular economy before 30 November.

-One of the most ambitious measures in the draft bill to strengthen the process of combating fraud, studied today, is the limitation on the use of cash for certain transactions.
+The law now coming into force combines new measures designed to directly impact traditional areas of tax evasion and others to strengthen the legal security of the tax system and enhance tax collection.
+One of the most ambitious measures limits the use of cash in certain transactions.
 This has taken into account legislation in neighbouring EU countries such as France and Italy.
 This means that transactions of €2,500 or more may not be paid in cash if they involve one or more business owners or independent contractors.
 This limitation will not apply to payments made through credit institutions.